etsy/boundary-layer/CONTRIBUTING.md

 7. Push your changes to your fork
 8. Send a pull request!

 Every pull request will be tested by [Travis CI](https://travis-ci.org/etsy/boundary-layer).
 The CI build runs unit tests, [pycodestyle](https://pypi.org/project/pycodestyle/) and [pylint](https://www.pylint.org/).
+All tests must pass, including the code style and linter tests, before a pull request will be considered.

 # Contributors
 - Kevin McHale [mchalek](https://github.com/mchalek)